 Every great story starts with an unboxing – so what better place to start?
 Pry open the packaging and alongside the headset itself, you’ll find a headphone cable, a 3.5mm adaptor and a USB sound cord.
 It’s this USB cord, officially called the ‘ChatMix dial’, that sets the Arctis 5 apart from the Arctis 3.

-The ChatMix dial allows you switch easily between and balance the sound of game and chat audio.
+The ChatMix dial allows you to switch easily between and balance the sound of the game and chat audio.
 It also comes with a helpful rubber grip so it can be attached to the desk.
-This is a nice extra to have, but it you would be happy without it, it could be worth saving $30 and going for an Arctis 3 instead (you would also be giving up on other features though such as the RGB lighting).
+This is a nice extra to have, but if you would be happy without it, it could be worth saving $30 and going for an Arctis 3 instead (you would also be giving up on other features though such as the RGB lighting).

 Of course, the number one thing most users are interested in when it comes to a good gaming headset is the sound quality.
 So how does the Arctis 5 measure up?
 The latest edition of this headset comes with upgraded DTS 2.0.
 With this upgrade comes a nice balanced surround sound which is good compared to other headsets of a similar price.

 As is quite common with surround sound, you may experience a little detail separation when using this feature.
-This has been lessened though with the update to DTS 2.0, and what you do lose in accuracy and detail, you gain in immersive, broadened sound experience.
+This has been lessened through with the update to DTS 2.0, and what you do lose in accuracy and detail, you gain in immersive, broadened sound experience.

 The overall soundstage of the Arctis 5 is solid.
 It’s loud and detailed with no distortion at loud volumes, and the surround sound can be switched off if you’re all about the detail.
 The bass has a particularly strong quality with even a bit of vibration, all without overshadowing the trebles.
 Impressive!